 The Kitty Tube combines a little bit of everything into the perfect outdoor cat house.
 The sturdy plastic exterior keeps cats sheltered from rain and show.
 There’s even an awning over the door and a vent to keep condensation from building up inside.
 The insulated interior keeps felines warm in the cold and cool in the hotter months.
 There’s only a single door, but it comes with a detachable clear flap, and the design deters predator access.
 The top unscrews to allow for easy cleaning, and you even get a machine-washable pillow for extra kitty comfort.
 Best of all, you get a lifetime warranty against cracking, fading, or chipping!

 The downsides?
 This isn’t the cheapest of the outdoor cat houses.
 The anti-predator design is based around small size, which means larger cats also get excluded.
-And if water’s allowed to pool on the roof, it may seep in through the vent.
+And if the water’s allowed to pool on the roof, it may seep in through the vent.
 (Try to keep an eye on things to prevent this)

 Best Heated Outdoor Cat Houses

-If you live in the colder regions, or you experience icy winters, you may prioritize keeping your outdoor cats warm.
+If you live in the colder regions or experience icy winters, you may prioritize keeping your outdoor cats warm.
 Heated outdoor cat houses fit the bill nicely.
 Just keep in mind that such homes need access to an electrical outlet.
 As such, you want to keep them AWAY from the elements (rain) to avoid potential electric shocks.
 Be careful with the use of heating pads, as well – they CAN cause unwanted burns.
 Ideally, you only want the heated pad under part of the house.
 This allows the cat to move away if they get too warm.

 Downsides?
 This outdoor cat house rests flat on the ground, making it susceptible to rot.
-You’re best bet is to place it on a sturdy platform.
+Your best bet is to place it on a sturdy platform.
 You can’t adjust the controls for the heating pad, unhappily.
 And people noted the A-Frame was smaller than pictured, so make sure you measure your cats appropriately.

 K&H’s Kitty House provides another multi-cat option for outdoor cat house shoppers.
 The nylon exterior with vinyl backing provides waterproofing.
 However, if you select the heated option, you should keep it under a shelter.
 Both the heated and unheated options come in three colors (green, red, and grey).
 Two exits keep your cat safe from unwanted predators and gusts of wind, while the insulated walls and roof keep them warm in the colder months.
 You get the same electrical cord length and settings as the A-Frame, with room inside the house for two medium-sized cats.

 The downsides?
 The house is LIGHT.
-Consider weighing it down or keep it out of the wind, so it doesn’t blow over.
+Consider weighing it down or keep it out of the wind so it doesn’t blow over.
 And while it may claim waterproofing, people who kept theirs out in the rain saw water leak through.
 Your best bet is to keep it well-sheltered.
 And, again, you don’t have control over the setting of the heating pad.

 If you want to give your cat a little style with your outdoor cat house, Petyella provides the best option.
 Your cat not only gets shelter from the storm, but they also get a decorative home, complete with shingles, a garden box, and a house number.
 The bottom is entirely waterproof, and your kitty gets extra padding with their heating pad.
 You get three feet of chew-proof electrical cord for peace of mind, along with a 13-foot extension cord for a little more space.
 A plug-in timer gives you more control over the heating pad’s settings.
 Two doors with protective flaps ensure your cat’s safety and protection.
 And grommeted tabs at the corners let you stake the house in place to keep it from blowing away.

 So what are the downsides?
 All this cuteness comes with a little higher price tag.
 And while it may be waterproof, it’s still utilizing electricity and should stay under shelter for your cat’s safety.
-Some people also felt their heating pads were weak or faulty, so check your product before you set it up for your cat.
+Some people also felt their heating pads were weak or faulty, so check your product before setting it up for your cat.

 Bring on the Outdoors

 We want our cats – or the cats in our care – to stay as comfortable as possible.
 Outdoor cat houses provide necessary shelter, safety, and comfort.
-Whether we go for a simple design and basic insulation or splurge on an elegant dollhouse with all the trappings, we’re still doing the best we can for our feline companions.
+So whether we go for a simple design and basic insulation or splurge on an elegant dollhouse with all the trappings, we’re still doing the best we can for our feline companions.

 So let your cats venture out into the great backyard.
 As long as they have their outdoor cat houses to retreat to, you know they’ll be safe and secure.